Buket-Oz/Rockbuster-video-rental-SQL-project/README.md

 ## Introduction

-This project involves analyzing the Rockbuster Video Rental Company’s database to support their 2020 strategy as the company transitions to an online rental service.
+This project involves analyzing the Rockbuster Video Rental Company’s database to support its 2020 strategy as the company transitions to an online rental service.
 Using SQL and Tableau, I provide actionable insights to help Rockbuster stay competitive against streaming services.

 ## Key Questions & Objectives